 What is a professional home inspection?

-The information that’s developed from the inspection is documented in a written report along with recommendations for appropriate actions to address the conditions noted in the report and the report presented to the inspector’s customer.
-The written report will also describe locations of main water, gas, and electrical shut-offs as well as certain materials and methods of installation and construction used in the home.
+The information developed from the inspection is documented in a written report, and recommendations for appropriate actions to address the conditions noted in the report and the report presented to the inspector’s customer.
+The written report will also describe the main water, gas, electrical shut-offs, and certain materials and installation methods and construction used in the home.

 What does an inspector do?

-While each inspector will bring a unique point of view to an inspection, all professional home inspectors cover the same areas.
-They’ll inspect the exterior including walking the roof to inspect the roof covering materials and the other components above the roof line when it’s safe to do so.
+While each inspector will bring a unique perspective to an inspection, all professional home inspectors cover the same areas.
+They’ll inspect the exterior, including walking the roof to inspect the roof covering materials and the other components above the roofline when it’s safe to do so.
 They’ll examine the eave gutters, downspouts, chimneys, grading, drainage, driveways, walkways, porches, decks, balconies, patios, exterior wall claddings, and other exterior components.

-They’ll inspect the plumbing, electrical, heating, and cooling systems including the operation of plumbing fixtures and water heaters.
-Inspectors examine the interiors of electrical system main and sub distribution panels and the operation of heating and cooling equipment including, in some instances, removal of heating and cooling equipment access panels to permit closer examination of interior components.
+They’ll inspect the plumbing, electrical, heating, and cooling systems, including the operation of plumbing fixtures and water heaters.
+Inspectors examine the interiors of the electrical system main and sub-distribution panels and the operation of heating and cooling equipment, including, in some instances, removal of heating and cooling equipment access panels to permit closer examination of interior components.
 They’ll inspect solid-fuel heating appliances such as wood stoves and fireplaces.
-Inspectors may enter under-building crawl spaces and attic spaces; open closets, cabinets, and cupboards; and enter and inspect every room of the home including garages and the function of automatic garage door operators.
+Inspectors may enter under-building crawl spaces and attic spaces, open closets, cabinets, and cupboards, and enter and inspect every room of the home, including garages and the function of automatic garage door operators.

-A thorough professional home inspection of a typical home may take from two to four hours and it’s customary for the buyer to accompany the inspector for part, if not all, of the inspection.
+A thorough professional home inspection of a typical home may take from two to four hours.
+It’s customary for the buyer to accompany the inspector for a part, if not all, of the inspection.

 Will I receive a copy of the inspection report?

 Typically the home seller will not get a copy of the report.
 The inspection and report are the property of the party paying for the inspection.
 If this is the buyer, then it’s their report.
-Unless they authorize release of the report to other parties, only customers are provided with the report.
+Unless they authorize the report's release to other parties, only customers are provided with the report.

 Can my home “fail” the inspection?

 Absolutely not!
 Homes don’t “pass” or fail” inspections.
-Homes “speak” for themselves and a good inspector knows how to listen and what to listen for.
-The inspection report simply documents the conditions noted in the course of the inspection and provides recommendations for appropriate actions to address those conditions.
+Homes “speak” for themselves, and a good inspector knows how to listen and what to listen for.
+The inspection report documents the conditions noted in the inspection course and provides recommendations for appropriate actions to address those conditions.
 Depending on what the inspector finds, the inspector’s recommendations may range from simply monitoring some conditions to addressing others as normal maintenance items to recommending immediate attention for some others.
-However, a professional home inspector is a disinterested third party and does not get involved in any negotiations between buyers and sellers and does not assign responsibility to either buyers or sellers regarding who is responsible for any recommended corrective measures.
+However, a professional home inspector is a disinterested third party and does not get involved in negotiations between buyers and sellers.
+It does not assign responsibility to either buyers or sellers responsible for any recommended corrective measures.

 Should I be present during the inspection?

-While it may not always be practical, it’s better for sellers and occupants to be away during the inspection and, in most cases, sellers or occupants are not present during the inspection.
-The inspection is the buyer’s time to really become familiar with the home under the guidance of the inspector.
-Buyers typically feel more at ease when they’re free to ask the inspector questions or to make comments and observations in an uninhibited atmosphere.
-If you need to leave special instructions for the inspector, they are best communicated through your agent or you can leave written instructions for the inspector.
+While it may not always be practical, sellers and occupants should be away during the inspection.
+In most cases, sellers or occupants are not present during the inspection.
+The inspection is the buyer’s time to really become familiar with the home under the inspector's guidance.
+Buyers typically feel more at ease when they’re free to ask the inspector questions or make comments and observations in an uninhibited atmosphere.
+If you need to leave special instructions for the inspector, they are best communicated through your agent or leave written instructions for the inspector.

 If you must be home during the inspection, keep in mind that the buyer is paying for the inspector’s time and expertise.
-Following along or “chatting” with the inspector or the buyer consumes their time and it may make the buyer uncomfortable.
-It’s always best if you go about your normal daily routine and allow the inspector and the buyer to proceed through the house unaccompanied and uninterrupted from start to finish.
+Following along or “chatting” with the inspector or the buyer consumes their time, making the buyer uncomfortable.
+It’s always best to go about your normal daily routine and allow the inspector and the buyer to proceed through the house unaccompanied and uninterrupted from start to finish.

 Can I get my home ready for an inspection?

 By all means!
-Not only can a home be prepared for an inspection, it should be prepared for an inspection.
+Not only can a home be prepared for an inspection, but it should also be prepared for an inspection.
 When your home is properly prepared for an inspection, everyone benefits.
-It makes it easier for the inspector, reduces the time required to conduct the inspection, and shows consideration for the buyer’s time as well.
-The results are not only fewer headaches for the inspector but also fewer disruptions and less inconvenience for you.
+It makes it easier for the inspector, reduces the time required to conduct the inspection, and shows consideration for the buyer’s time.
+The results are fewer headaches for the inspector and fewer disruptions, and less inconvenience for you.